Scientific productivity as a random walk: Discussion

-The key insight of this model---that a random walk with high variance in the early career followed by decreased variance in the later career can produce the canonical trajectory in aggregate while maintaining high individual diversity---highlights a critical open question: what drives this decrease in variance from the early to the later career of a scientist?
-A sociological explanation for the higher early career variance focuses on the structure of faculty career incentives: acquiring research grants, forming research groups, and publishing papers constitutes a critical component of tenure evaluation, so faculty are pressured in their early career to accelerate their research output in a short timespan, in a way unlike in the later career when the ``start up'' effects of an early career are more distant.
+The key insight of this model---that a random walk with high variance in the early career followed by decreased variance in the later career can produce the canonical trajectory in aggregate while maintaining high individual diversity---highlights a critical open question: what drives this decrease in variance from the early to the later career of \rr{academic faculty}?
+A sociological explanation for the higher early career variance focuses on the structure of faculty career incentives: acquiring research grants, forming research groups, and publishing papers constitutes a critical component of tenure evaluation, so faculty are pressured in their early career to accelerate their research output in a short timespan, in a way unlike in the later career when the ``start up'' effects of an early career are more distant~\cite{cole1979age}\rr{, a dynamic also present in countries outside of the US and Canada~\cite{checchi2021incentives}}. \rr{The literature on innovation suggests that the longer time horizons and stable job security of academic tenure may encourage exploration and risk-taking~\cite{manso2011motivating, azoulay2011incentives}, and evidence shows that productivity declines after tenure~\cite{brogaard2018economists, tripodi2025tenure}.}

-For senior researchers, having an existing group makes it more difficult to expand as much in relative terms---e.g., to quadruple the number of active group researchers from four to sixteen is much more challenging than to grow from one to four.
-Established researchers can also be more selective about grant applications to avoid the logistical difficulties of managing a rapidly expanding and contracting group.
-Additionally, in the later career, faculty have access to many more career paths than do early-career faculty, such as major university service roles related to curricular design and university administration, and scholarly service like editorships and professional society leadership.
-This point was noticed by Cole, who argued that the reward structure of science separates senior researchers into research active and inactive roles~\cite{cole1979age}, while the requirements for receiving tenure force all junior researchers into a narrower set of paths.
+For senior researchers, having an existing research group makes it more difficult to expand as much in relative terms---e.g., to quadruple the number of active group researchers from four to sixteen is much more challenging than to grow from one to four.
+Established researchers can also be more selective about grant applications to avoid the logistical difficulties of managing a rapidly expanding and contracting group\rr{, and stable publication rates can occur out of habit~\cite{hamermesh2023older}.} Additionally, in the later career, faculty have access to many more career paths than do early-career faculty, such as major university service roles related to curricular design and university administration, and scholarly service like editorships and professional society leadership, while the requirements for receiving tenure force all junior researchers into a narrower set of paths~\cite{cole1979age}.